ptagseth/kanoa-software/docs/kanoa-ops-analysis/kpi-matrix.md

 ### Left Menu icons

-#### Clear table
+- Clear table - Click this icon to clear the displayed data.
-Click this icon to clear the displayed data.
+- Export data - Click the export button to export the data displayed in Excel format.

-#### Export data
+- Trend View - Select a single data tag and plot the trend over a time period.
-Click the export button to export the data displayed in Excel format.
+- Production View - Select multiple data tags to plot the views over a time period.

-#### Trend View
+### Trend View
-Select a single data tag and plot the trend over a time period.
+Trend Views displays a single tag over a chosen time period.
-* Time Series - Select the Time Series format to plot the data in a time series.
+- Time Series - Select the Time Series format to plot the data in a time series.
 Use the Nelson and WECO rules to determine if the graph is unpredictable.
-  * Nelson Rules are a method to determine if some measured variable is out of control (unpredictable vs consistent).
+  - Nelson Rules are a method to determine if some measured variable is out of control (unpredictable vs consistent).
         Read more about the Nelson Rules here:  https://en.wikipedia.org/wiki/Nelson_rules
-  * WECO Rules to detect out of control r non-random conditions in your control charts.
+  - WECO Rules to detect out of control r non-random conditions in your control charts.
     Read more about the WECO (Western Electric) Rules here:  https://en.wikipedia.org/wiki/Western_Electric_rules
-* Bar Chart - Select the Bar format for the data to be displayed in bar chart.
+- Bar Chart - Select the Bar format for the data to be displayed in bar chart.
-* Histogram - select a data tag to show the distribution of the data.
+- Histogram - select a data tag to show the distribution of the data.
 Select Min and Max values to limit outliers.
-* Table - Select the Table format for data in raw table format
+- Table - Select the Table format for data in raw table format
-* Export data - click the export button to export the data in Excel format.
+- Export data - click the export button to export the data in Excel format.

 ![kpi-matrix](/img/kpi-matrix/TrendView.png)

-#### Production View
+### Production View
-This is for multiple plots of aggregated data.
-Display a data set for a desired time range.
+This to view multiple plots of aggregated data over a chosen time period.
 Select multiple data sets (use CTRL button to select multiple sets) to compare and click the Production View icon.
 Select the desired view.
 Or use the selection tree to pick the data sets to plot.
-* Time Series - select the Time Series format to plot the data in a time series.
+- Time Series - select the Time Series format to plot the data in a time series.
 Select the Separate plot box to separate the data series.
-* Bar Chart - Select the Bar format for the data to be displayed in bar chart for comparison.
+- Bar Chart - Select the Bar format for the data to be displayed in bar chart for comparison.
 Click the Separate Plot to separate the data series.
-* Table - Select the Table format for data in raw table format
+- Table - Select the Table format for data in raw table format
-* Export data - click the export button to export the data in Excel format.
+- Export data - click the export button to export the data in Excel format.

 ![kpi-matrix](/img/kpi-matrix/ProductView2Plots.png)